 Physics and cosmology are in crisis due to a large number of paradoxes and unsolved problems from the eras of general relativity (GR), quantum mechanics (QM), and the lambda cold dark matter (LCDM) cosmology model.
 However, the greatest problem facing scientists is the set of false narratives which permeate their thinking.

-The narrative of Neoclassical Physics and Quantum Gravity (𝗡𝗣𝗤𝗚) describes a natural universe that emerges from a 3D Euclidean space containing a density of immutable, energetic, charged Planck radius spheres that construct all matter and spacetime æther.
+The narrative of Neoclassical Physics and Quantum Gravity (𝗡𝗣𝗤𝗚) describes a natural universe that emerges from a 4D Euclidean space and time.
+The universe contains a density of immutable, energetic, charged Planck scale spheres that construct all matter and spacetime æther.

 𝗡𝗣𝗤𝗚 explores this foundation for nature and how emergence could produce a universe remarkably like our own, including the observables of GR, QM, and ΛCDM. 𝗡𝗣𝗤𝗚 requires a transformation of various narratives of physics and cosmology, but in many ways these are geometric topological transformations that are straightforward and ease the solution to the tensions, open questions, and paradoxes.